osallou/linuxintro/chapters/04_files.md

     $ ls -la
     ...

 ## Find a file

-The **find** command search through a directory and its subdirectories for a file name and/or type
+The **find** command searches through a directory and its subdirectories for a file name and/or type

     $ ls
     file1 file2 subdir1